 Saurabh Gupta

-I am an Assistant Professor at UIUC.
+I am an Assistant Professor in the ECE Department at UIUC.
 Before this, I was a Research Scientist at Facebook AI Research in Pittsburgh working with Prof. Abhinav Gupta.
 Earlier, I was a Computer Science graduate student at UC Berkeley, where I was advised by Prof. Jitendra Malik.
 Even earlier, I was an under graduate at IIT Delhi, in India, where I majored in Computer Science and Engineering.

 Prospective Students: I am looking for strong and motivated students to work with.
 If you are interested in working with me, please directly apply through the CS or ECE departments and mention my name.
 No GRE Needed!
 You do not need to directly contact me (and if you do, I am sorry that I may not be able to promptly respond back to you).
 If you are already at UIUC, please fill up this form and I will be in touch if and when I have an opening that will be a good fit for you.